tradergu/tradergu.github.io/_posts/2025-05-24-Order-blocks-trading.md

   lqtip:
 ---

-## Introduction
+### Introduction
 There are hundreds of trading methodologies, strategies, and approaches to the market.
 Some of the most common include the 200-day moving average, Fibonacci expansions, Elliott Wave Theory, bar counting, RSI and stochastic indicators, chart patterns, trendlines, and more.

 ### Order-Block Theory
 The strategy that truly resonated with my trading persona is Order Blocks (OB).
 And believe me, I’ve tried all the strategies mentioned above. 😅

-Order blocks are essentially large buy or sell orders placed by institutions that lead to significant price movements.
+Order blocks are interpreted as areas where institutions likely placed significant orders, leading to sharp price movements.
 These zones act as areas of liquidity where price often reacts, giving traders opportunities to enter high-probability setups.
 The main idea behind order blocks is to trade at points of institutional interest rather than following retail trading patterns.

 > You don’t need to understand _why_ certain market behaviors exist or what causes them.
 What matters is that the market behaves in a way you can take advantage of.
 {: .prompt-tip }

 ### How to Spot an Order Block
-Order blocks can be defined in several ways.
+Order blocks can be defined in several ways depending on trading style and timeframe.
 The definition I follow is:
 - **Bullish Order Block**: The zone from the candle open to the top of the wick on the _last bearish candle_ before a significant move to the upside, confirming a bullish market structure.
 - **Bearish Order Block**: The zone from the candle open to the bottom of the wick on the _last bullish candle_ before a significant move to the downside, confirming a bearish market structure.

+> Some traders consider only the candle body (open to close) rather than the full wick, while others use wick-to-wick zones.
+This variation depends on timeframe, risk appetite, and overall strategy.
+{: .prompt-info }

 ![$GOOG order block](/assets/img/2025/may/GOOG-OB-M.png)
 *$GOOG - Bullish order block, monthly